 24,300 SF Restoration

-This aging library was to upgraded and expanded to provide an adjacent Learning Resources Center.
+This aging library was to be upgraded and expanded to provide an adjacent Learning Resources Center.
 The design provided a fresher and more contemporary look, expanded stack areas, expanded office and support areas.
 Upgraded entries created a more prominent and welcoming appearance.

 With increased enrollment to 3,800 students over the past several years, Penn State Altoona needed additional classroom and faculty office space.
 As a result, the Pennsylvania Department of General Services commissioned WTW to design and construct the college’s new 58,000-square-feet classroom building.